robric/wiki-contrail-controller/Graceful-Restart.md

 2. LongLivedGracefulRestart Time interval in seconds
 3. EndOfRib receive timer interval in seconds (Time to wait before GR exit and routes sweeping)

 GR helper mode can be disabled for BGP and/or XMPP sessions by following these steps in contrail-control node.
+For BGP, restart time shall still be advertised in GR capability, as configured.
+This lets one still avail gr-helper mode from the bgp peer (JUNOS MX) for graceful restarts of contrail-control process.

 1. openstack-config /etc/contrail/contrail-control.conf DEFAULT gr_helper_bgp_disable 1
 2. openstack-config /etc/contrail/contrail-control.conf DEFAULT gr_helper_xmpp_disable 1